 “So…what should our song be about?”
 We’d been doing this since the first lesson.
-I did some form of this open-improv with all my students, especially the ones who were a little too young to begin to transcribe their music.
-It was a good way to get creativity flowing and energy moving, and I found that they all felt better after.
+I did some form of this open-improv with all my students, especially the ones who were a little too young to read music.
+It was an awesome way to get creativity flowing and energy moving, and I found that they all felt better after.

 I swallowed.
-“Sure.
+“Ok.
 What does winter sound like?”

 “Cold.”
 He replied, and counted himself off solemnly, “One.
 Two.
-Three—” and began, playing a single note that he let die away before the next followed.
-I let his melody develop and then joined in the bass, following his lead.
+Three—” and began, playing a single note that he let die away before sounding the next.
+I let his melody develop, and then joined in the bass, following his lead.
 Sparse notes.
 Light pedaling.
 Atonal wanderings.
 Unsettled open fifths.
-It did feel sad, like a barren tree in a vast field.

-“This feels pretty cold, Michael,” I half-whispered as we played.
+“This feels pretty cold, Michael,” I whispered as we played.

 “Are those snowflakes?”
-I asked as the notes drifted down.
+I whispered as the notes drifted down.

 He giggled, “I’m not telling you,” and the notes fell faster as the storm came, and I finished letting them fall all the way to the ground in the bass.
-He laughed at the affect.
+He laughed at the effect.
 “More pedal,” he instructed, and I complied, suspending our notes in the air and swirling arpeggios below.
-The chords began to lose their ache, and shake their atonal bleakness as he smiled—an excitement and energy, built and unfolded and it began to feel like winter feels when it is cold outside but there is a fire inside and a Christmas tree glowing in one corner and everyone is curled up and Home Alone.
+The chords began to lose their ache, and shake their bleakness as he smiled—an excitement and energy, built and unfolded and it started to feel like winter feels when it is cold outside, but there is a fire inside.
 After a few minutes of flurry, the storm began to abate, and the snowflakes thinned, until there were five, then four, then one.
 One.
 One—fading in the air, until all was still.